abecodes/tabout.nvim/README.md

 use {
   'abecodes/tabout.nvim',
   config = function()
-    require('tabout.nvim').setup {
+    require('tabout').setup {
-    tabkey = '<Tab>', -- key to trigger tabout act_as_tab = true, -- shift content if tab out is not possible completion = true, -- if the tabkey is used in a completion pum tabouts = {
+    tabKey = '<Tab>', -- key to trigger tabout tabShiftKey = '<S-Tab>', -- key to trigger backwards tabout act_as_tab = true, -- shift content if tab out is not possible act_as_shift_tab = false, -- reverse shift content if tab out is not possible (if your keyboard/terminal supports <S-Tab>) completion = true, -- if the tabKey is used in a completion pum tabouts = {
       {open = "'", close = "'"},
       {open = '"', close = '"'},